jt14den/SWC-Cheatsheets/openrefine-sql.md

       AND Visited.id = Survey.taken
       AND Visited.dated IS NOT NULL;
       ```

+- And now we can export the output of that SQL command to CSV (button)

 - The reason we can do this is because this database was carefully set up
   - In the Sites and Person table, each record has a unique ID, called a Primary Key